ananejd/Anane/README.md

 * The third part shows a brief Resume of the developer as well as his skills in relation to web development.

+* the fouth part incoporates the google map showing places the developer parttook in code events.

-* The Fourth part is a contact form inviting other developers/recruiters for collaborations/job offers.
+* The Fifth part is a contact form inviting other developers/recruiters for collaborations/job offers.

-* The Fifth and final part of the website is the footer which houses two social media icons which act as links to the social media pages of the developer.
+* The sixth and final part of the website is the footer which houses two social media icons which act as links to the social media pages of the developer.

 ## Technologies used